-Kula Cloth ™ was born during a trip to the Alpine Lakes Wilderness in Washington State.
+Kula Cloth® was born during a trip to the Alpine Lakes Wilderness in Washington State.
 Anastasia Allison was enjoying a spectacular sunset over Robin Lakes, when she walked around a larch tree to discover... a giant pile of toilet paper.

-As a joke, Anastasia started taking photos of her microfiber p-cloth in various spectacular wilderness settings.
-On the continental divide during a through-hike of the Wind River High Route, she thought, "I wish that looked cooler."
-Suddenly, she had the idea to design an intentional p-cloth for women - something that she could feel proud to wear on her pack.
+As a joke, Anastasia started taking photos of her blue microfiber pee cloth in various spectacular wilderness settings.
+She was taking a dramatic photo of her pee cloth on the Wind River High Route when she caught herself thinking, "I wish that looked cooler."
+Suddenly, she had the idea to design an intentional pee cloth - something that she could feel proud to wear on her pack.
 She wanted it to feel like an actual piece of gear, not just an afterthought 'rag' or a scrap of cloth.

-- Promote Leave No Trace practices by normalizing and encouraging the use of a p-cloth
+• Encourage Leave No Trace practices by normalizing conversations around hygiene through the use of an intentionally designed pee cloth

 • Cultivate a community of individuals who promote stewardship through leading by example

 • Use Kula as a vehicle for good in the world to support organizations, artists and individuals that are working to diversify outdoors paces

 We believe that the 'sustainable/eco' movement starts with YOU.
 It starts with YOUR commitment to protect the safety and human rights of the person on the trail next to you or in your community, regardless of what they look like or who they love.